Level: Intermediate to Advanced

 - Anyone interested in using cluster analysis with their business data

 Registrants must be familiar with Python and Python Notebooks or complete a complimentary online course before the conference.
-Access to the 3-hour online course "Python Quick Start" will be provided to registrants three weeks prior to the event.
+Access to the four-hour online course "Python Quick Start" will be provided to registrants three weeks prior to the event.

 No background in advanced mathematics or statistics is required.